World Holocaust Forum: Israelis want action on anti-Semitism, not words | DW | 23.01.2020

 Around 200,000 Holocaust survivors are still alive in Israel today.
 On Thursday, some of them took center stage at the Yad Vashem Holocaust Remembrance Center in Jerusalem alongside the likes of German President Frank-Walter Steinmeier, French President Emmanuel Macron, Russian President Vladimir Putin and Prince Charles.

-They came to the World Holocaust Forum to commemorate the 75th anniversary of the Nazi extermination camp at Auschwitz-Birkenau.
+They came to the World Holocaust Forum to commemorate the 75th anniversary of the liberation of the Nazi extermination camp at Auschwitz-Birkenau.

 Those who could, walked around the hallways of Yad Vashem, talking to anyone who was willing to hear their stories —and people listening intensely, with great interest mixed with sorrow.